isomerpages/nlb-IOHA2020/_sponsors-and-exhibitors/sponsors-and-exhibitors.md

 4. Hang <b>e-posters</b> for conference participants to view
 5.	<b>Interact virtually</b> with conference participants.
 Using your own Zoom accounts, we can set up for you an e-chatroom and e-meeting room.

-The exhibits stay available for our registered participants to view during the conference from 23–27 August, and for a month from 23 August.
+The exhibits stay available for our registered participants to view during the conference from 23—27 August 2021, and for a month from 23 August.

 <b>Cancellation Policy</b>